 In today's increasingly competitive and complex business environment, organizations are placing greater emphasis on meeting their talent management needs.
 Attracting and retaining the right talent has become paramount, leading organizations to develop and project a brand image that reflects their values and philosophy.
 This process, known as employer branding, draws on principles from marketing and branding literature to position the organization as an employer of choice.
 Employer branding not only helps attract experienced employees but also serves as an enabler for internal brand building efforts within the organization.
 By creating a positive and compelling brand image, organizations can cultivate brand ambassadors who further enhance the organization's reputation as an employer of choice.
 Successfully managing employer branding requires a comprehensive approach and the commitment of all stakeholders within the organization.
-When executed effectively, employer branding can have a significant impact on talent management outcomes.
-This paper reviews existing literature to understand the influence of employer branding on talent management, explores strategies for branding organizations, and examines how global organizations leverage effective branding to attract and retain top talent.
+When executed effectively, employer branding can have a significant impact on talent management, explores strategies for branding organizations, and examines how global organizations leverage effective branding to attract and retain top talent.